-Which stocks should you have on your wish list right now?
-I have scoured the data to pinpoint these 10 monster growth stocks — names that all offer exciting growth opportunities, not just for 2019, but also for the longer term.
+Which stocks should you have on your wish list?
+I have scoured the data to pinpoint these ten monster growth stocks.
+They are names that all offer exciting growth opportunities, not just for 2019, but also for the longer term.

-These stocks are at the top of my buy list right now.
+These names are at the top of my list of stocks to buy.
 And what’s more, the Street agrees.
-By using TipRanks market data, you can see both the analyst consensus and the upside potential from the current share price to the average analyst price target.
+By using TipRanks market data, you can see both analysts’ consensus estimates and the upside potential from the current share price to the average analyst price target.
 I took into account both these factors when selecting the following stocks.

 With that in mind, let’s dive in now:

-Oil and gas giant Concho Resources (NYSE:CXO) deserves a hefty dose of support right now.
+Oil and gas giant Concho Resources (NYSE:CXO) deserves a hefty dose of support.
 Concho’s operations are centered on the Permian Basin — one of the most prolific oil and gas regions in the U.S. Its core operating areas include the Delaware Basin and the Midland Basin and span nearly one million gross acres.

 “Management has been an early adopter of growing within cash flow since mid-2015 and should continue to deliver superior growth, now targeting 30% crude growth through 2020 within cash flow as they capitalize on the recent RSP acquisition.”

-Also in the stock’s favor: CXO is initiating a quarterly dividend starting in 1Q19, sooner than the expected early 2020.
-The quarterly dividend of 12.5 cents per share equates to a 0.4% yield.
+Also in the stock’s favor: CXO initiated a quarterly dividend starting in Q1, sooner than the expected early 2020.
+The quarterly dividend of 12.5 cents per share equates to a 0.5% yield.
 Want to learn more about Concho Resources?
 Get the free CXO Stock Research Report.

 According to Baird’s Jonathan Ruykhaver (Track Record & Ratings), we are looking at “a market leader with a growth opportunity in excess of 25% for the next several years.”